Density of group languages in shift spaces: Group languages and skew products

-The aim of this subsection is to show explicitly that the density of $L$ under the unique ergodic measure of the Fibonacci shift, described below, exists and is equal to $1/2$ (\cref{p:fibo}), while, strikingly, the sequence of measures $(\mu(L\cap A^n))_{n\in\N}$ does not converge in the classical sense (\cref{p:lim-fibo}).
+We show that $\delta_\mu(L)=1/2$ for $\mu$ the unique ergodic measure on the substitutive Fibonacci shift (Proposition~\ref{p:fibo}), but also that the sequence $(\mu([L\cap A^n]))_{n\in\N}$ does not converge in the classical sense (Proposition~\ref{p:lim-fibo}).
+In particular, the measure $\nu\times\mu$ on the skew product is ergodic but not mixing, cf.~Remark~\ref{r:strong-convergence}.

 Consider the substitution $\sigma\colon a\mapsto ab, b\mapsto a$, called the \emph{Fibonacci substitution}.
-Observe that the substitution $\sigma$ is primitive; thus the shift space $X=X(\sigma)$ generated by $\sigma$, called the \emph{Fibonacci shift}, is uniquely ergodic by Michel's theorem.
-Alternatively this same conclusion follows from Boshernitzan's criterion~\cite{Boshernitzan1984}.
-Its unique ergodic measure $\mu$ viewed as a map on $\cL(X)$ is depicted in \cref{f:proba-fibo}.
+The substitution $\sigma$ is primitive; thus the shift space $X=X(\sigma)$ generated by $\sigma$, called the \emph{substitutive Fibonacci shift}, or \emph{Fibonacci shift} for short, is uniquely ergodic by Michel's theorem (this alternatively follows from Boshernitzan's criterion~\cite{Boshernitzan1984}).
+Its unique ergodic measure $\mu$ viewed as a map on $\cL(X)$ is depicted in Figure~\ref{f:proba-fibo}.

 We next prove that the skew product of the Fibonacci shift with $\Z/2\Z$ for the skewing function determined by $\varphi$ is also uniquely ergodic, as an application of Michel's theorem.
-The argument is a special case of the general method described in \cref{s:morphic}.
+The argument is a special case of the general method described in Section~\ref{s:morphic}.

-\begin{proposition} The skew product $\Z/2\Z\rtimes X$ is uniquely ergodic. \end{proposition}
+\begin{proposition} The skew product $\Z/2\Z\skewprod _{\varphi} X$ is uniquely ergodic. \end{proposition}